-How Does Diabetes Affect Glaucoma
+How Does Diabetes Affect Glaucoma?

 The Optic Nerve

-Glaucoma is known as the “silent thief” because of how slowly it effects a person’s vision.
+Glaucoma is known as the “silent thief” because of how slowly it affects a person’s vision.
 It is so slow, in fact, that visual loss is usually undetectable by the patient until it is too late.

 For diabetics, glaucoma can be complicated by neovascularization.
 But in order to understand clearly how diabetes affects glaucoma, we need to understand what glaucoma is exactly.